MENU

 Although it’s possible to cook every element on the EGG, especially if you have more than one at home, the method below also includes some kitchen cooking to save you time and stress (because let’s face it, no one wants to be stressed on Christmas Day!)
 Don’t worry though, all the key elements that benefit from a hint of smoke are cooked on the EGG.

-This recipe is designed for Large and XL owners who have an EGGspander (a helpful accessory that allows you to cook or reheat several sides at once while the turkey rests).
+This recipe is designed for Large and XL owners who have an EGGspander System.

-That said, if you own a different sized EGG or are not in possession of an EGGspander, you can of course cook all the elements one at a time or the day before.
-Just be aware that the timings below will be affected.
-If easier, you can find the individual recipes on our Christmas recipe page or by clicking on the dish names above.
+If you own a different model of EGG or have no EGGspander, you can find the individual recipes on our Christmas recipe page or by clicking on the dish names above.

 at least 2 weeks to go

-If you are making your own mincemeat for the mincemeat tart, soak the raisins, cranberries and currants in the brandy and lemon juice for 1 hour until plump, then drain and set the liquid aside.
+If you’re making your own mincemeat for the mincemeat tart, soak the raisins, cranberries and currants in the brandy and lemon juice for 1 hour until plump, then drain and set the liquid aside.

 Press into sterilised jars, to exclude any air.
-Cover and leave for at least a fortnight.
+Cover and leave for at least 2 weeks.
+Alternatively buy the highest quality pre-made mincemeat you can find.

 5 hours 40 minutes to go